 + Do Episcopalians believe that Christ is really present in Communion, or is Communion just a symbol?

 + How does prayer work?
 Does it really make sense to ask God for things to happen a certain way?

 + Why do some people cross themselves, and when do they do it?

 + Why do the ministers wear the robes they do during services?
 Is all of that fuss really in the spirit of Christ?

 These are just some of the questions that make for fascinating discussion.
 Any question is fair game, and dealing with our real questions is an important part of arriving at a real faith.
 The history behind some of the answers will surprise you, and your own capacity to handle these questions with integrity and faith might well inspire you.
-Join the rector for this seven-week course on the basics of Christianity and the richness of Anglicanism and The Episcopal Church.
+Join the clergy for this seven-week course on the basics of Christianity and the richness of Anglicanism and the Episcopal Church.